RSSaltea/arc-raiders-cheatsheet/README.md

 ## Notes

-The initial `items.json` was generated from your PDF infographic via automated extraction, so a few entries may need cleanup.
+The initial `items.json` was generated from the PDF infographic via automated extraction, so a few entries may need cleanup.
-If you want, we can tighten the extraction rules and add fields like:
-- stack size
-- rarity
-- “best choice” / “recycles into” / “crafts into”